Contra Fermi Paradox is Not Contra UFOs

 UFOs are weird things that fly around, possibly aliens.

-These are related, but not the same.
+Though related, these are not the same.
 A paper that refutes the Fermi Paradox does not refute UFOs and sometimes actually supports the likelihood of UFOs.

-(Other objections to UFOs you might have are covered in these posts.)
+(Other objections to UFOs covered in these posts.)

-In fact, UFO sightings are contra the Fermi Paradox.
-The paradox asks, “Where are the Aliens?”, and UFO sightings say, “Right here!”
+In fact, UFO sightings are themselves evidence against the Fermi Paradox.
+The paradox asks, “Why don’t we see aliens?”, and UFO sightings say, “You do, we’re right here!”

-Here are three commonly cited papers on the topic, and what they say:
+Here’s three commonly cited papers on the topic:

 1. Dissolving the Fermi Paradox

-This paper by Sandberg, Drexler, and Ord was reviewed on Slate Star Codex, and it delivers on the title: the Fermi Paradox largely dissolves.
-Using a Monte Carlo simulation to map out the scenarios from other papers in the field, they find that 30% of the time, you’d expect less than one civilization per galaxy.
+This paper by Sandberg, Drexler, and Ord was reviewed on Slate Star Codex, and it delivers on its title: the Fermi Paradox largely dissolves.
+Using a Monte Carlo simulation to map out the alien-life scenarios that were discussed in other papers, they find that 30% of the time, you’d expect less than one civilization per galaxy.

-This would be a Poisson distribution, with intelligent life being very rare.
-Most galaxies have no intelligent life, but occasionally, improbably good conditions allow for one.
-Almost never would two be in the same galaxy, so most observers wouldn’t see anyone else.1
+This is a Poisson distribution, with intelligent life being very rare.
+Most galaxies have no intelligent life, but occasionally, due to improbably good conditions, you’d have one lone civilization.
+There would almost never be two in the same galaxy, so most observers wouldn’t see anyone else.1

-The math checks out, so does that mean aliens are unlikely?
+The math checks out, so aliens are unlikely?

 No. That means the Fermi Paradox is unlikely.
-In 30% of scenarios, there is no intelligent life in the typical galaxy, so we shouldn’t be surprised if we’re all alone.
-However, on average, there are multiple intelligences per galaxy in 70% of scenarios.
-More likely than not, we are not alone.
-Seeing UFOs is what we should expect.
+In 30% of scenarios, there is no intelligent life in the typical galaxy, so it’s entirely possible we’re alone.
+Still, this leaves 70% of scenarios where there should be life to find.

 2. Eternity in six hours

-Another paper by Sandberg, plus Armstrong, calculates that just six hours of a star’s energy is enough to send self-replicating probes across the known universe.
-Combine this with Earth being a relatively young planet, and there’s been plenty of time for earlier-emerging civilizations to reach us.
+Another paper by Sandberg, along with Armstrong, calculates that just six hours of a star’s energy is enough to send self-replicating probes across the known universe.
+Earth is a relatively young planet, so if probes were sent by an earlier-emerging civilization, they’d have had plenty of time to reach us.

 That means if we haven’t seen any probes, there’s probably no other intelligent life in the universe.
-The math does check out; they would have gotten to us by now.
+Again, the math does check out.

 The paper claims: If there are no probes, there are no aliens.